 I am an Integrative therapist offering Counselling and Psychotherapy.
 I combine a variety of therapeutic approaches and techniques to fit the needs of each client.
-I believe everyone has the ability to heal and live a fulfilling life, I want to support you to find a way to do that.
 In my practice, I provide a safe, non-judgemental space in which to promote healing at all levels (mental, physical, spiritual and emotional).
+I work in an open, honest, collaborative authentic way bringing emphasis to our relationship.
 I work with a dual focus on the mind and body connection, which enables a person to enhance their awareness of suppressed or unexpressed emotions.
 Together we will gain insights into old patterns which may be causing current negative thought patterns, behaviours and distress.
 This allows a person to be more in tune with their authentic self, be more present in life and gain resilience in how to become more comfortable with the uncomfortable.

 I work in beautiful therapy rooms which are easily accessible from all locations in London.
 They are only 3 minutes walk from Gloucester rd tube in zone 1 on the Piccadilly, District and Circle lines.